ansible-collections/community.sops/README.md

 enable_plugins = community.sops.sops
 ```

-create and inventory file with the extension `.sops.yaml` e.g.: `production.sops.yaml`.
+Encrypt an inventory file with sops with the extension `.sops.yaml`, for example encrypt `production.yaml` to `production.sops.yaml`.
 To test if it worked you can run `ansible-inventory -i production.sops.yaml`

 ## Troubleshooting